SZXC-WG/LocalGen-new/CONTRIBUTING.md

 ## Contributing a bot

 ### Bot Types

 Currently, LocalGen v6 only accepts bots directly compiled into the executable, also known as *built-in bots*:

 - Source lives in `src/bots/`.
 - Compiled together with the core executable.
 - Written in C++ for maximum integration and speed.
 - Instantly usable in both *Local Game* and *Web Game* modes.

 ### How You Can Contribute

 We gladly accept:

 - Brand-new bots.
 - Feature upgrades to existing bots.
 - Bug fixes and performance tweaks.

 **To create a bot from scratch:**

 1. Read the [bot README](./src/bots/README.md) for API details and build instructions.
 2. Implement your bot following the project’s C++ style guide.
 3. Open a pull request that includes:
-   - Unit tests and/or replay files demonstrating behaviour.
+   - Brief algorithm notes (strategy type, time complexity, etc.)
-   - A brief performance report (CPU time, memory usage).
+   - A performance report against other bots, obtained by our bot simulator.

-You can use the provided bot simulator to test your bot.

 ### Bot Community Standards

 - **Code quality** — keep it clean, readable, and well-documented.
 - **Thorough testing** — supply results on multiple maps and player counts.
 - **Strategic depth** — we don’t accept “random-move” placeholders.
 - **Robust performance**
   - Average per-turn time must stay within the engine’s frame limit.
   - The bot should survive thousands of turns with no significant memory leaks.

 Happy hacking — and may your generals rule the battlefield! 🚩